The Stanford NLP Group makes parts of our

 Commercial licensing is also available; please contact us if you are interested.

 An integrated suite of natural language processing tools for

 Java, including tokenization, part-of-speech tagging, named

 Implementations of probabilistic natural language

-and a lexicalized PCFG parser in Java.
+a lexicalized PCFG parser, and a deep learning reranker.
 See also: